NREL/HPC/docs/Documentation/Systems/Swift/running.md

 Standard GPU nodes have 96 CPU cores, four NVIDIA A100 40GB GPUs, and 1TB RAM.

 You may request 1, 2, 3, or 4 GPUs per GPU node, as well as any additional CPU and RAM required.
-A

 Usage is tracked on the basis of: